Stirling Albion 5

 Montrose2-1Queen's Park

-Queen of South1-0Albion Rovers
+Queen of the South1-0Albion Rovers

 Stirling Albion5-2Clydebank